lucaparmigiani/Pangenome-Openness/README.md

 chmod +x BPGA-Version-1.3
 ```

-Please ensure the `faa` variable within
-`scripts/bpga_automatic.sh` is set to the directory containing all the relevant
-protein files.

 If you encounter issues with the automated script, BPGA can also be executed
 manually.
-Simply pass in the directory containing the protein files for your
+Simply pass in the directory containing the protein files.
-desired species.

-The folder containing all the proteins can be obtained by after running Prokka.
+The folder containing all the proteins can be obtained by running Prokka.

 ## 3. Analysis